 For fixed fee conveyancing transactions, full payment of our fee is due prior to completion.
 Otherwise, at regular intervals, and whenever it is appropriate to do so during the course of your matter, we will send you a bill of costs, which you will be required to treat as a complete self contained bill covering the period to that date – an interim bill.
-Such money as we are holding on your behalf on account of our costs will be applied against the interim bill and you will be expected to pay the balance (if any) as soon as possible thereafter.
+We have a right to deduct our charges from any sums belonging to you that we receive in the course of acting for you, for example where we receive monies on completion that are due to you.
 We will deliver further interim bills to you from time to time in respect of work already carried out on your behalf, which should again be treated as a complete self-contained bill.
 This system of billing makes sure that you are aware of the costs you are incurring as your case progresses.

 We are registered for VAT under number 302 8632 81.